scalikejdbc/scalikejdbc-cookbook/en/01_install.md

 [Http://www.scala-sbt.org/](http://www.scala-sbt.org/)

-Although launching sbt is as simple as runing sbt-launch.jar by the java command, Mac users may find it easier to installing it via MacPorts;
+Although launching sbt is as simple as running sbt-launch.jar by the java command, Mac users may find it easier to installing it via MacPorts;

     port install sbt